-When Alexander claims you can design a house simply applying his patterns one after Another ,he has goals similar to those of object-oriented design methodologies who Gives step-by-step rules for design,
+When Alexander claims you can design a house simply applying his patterns one after Another ,he has goals similar to those of object-oriented design complete.
+A Parting Thought.

 In fact ,we think it's unlikely that there will ever be a compete pattern language for soft -ware.